key-lime-box/dynamic-table/README.md

  * `showCheck` (default: `false`): Displays a checkmark at the beginning of the row, that allows the selection of multiple rows.
 Only works when the counter column is also visible.
+ * `changeColumns` (default: `false`): If activates an icon shows at the end of the column headers, which allows the user to change the visibility of columns.
  * `rowHeight` (default: `35`): The height of rows in pixels.
  * `settingsHandler` (default: `$.fn.dynamicTable.defaultSettingsHandler`): The handler for persisting user updates to the table, such as column widths.
 See [Saving User Settings](#saving-user-settings)